-This helps the college identify students who they feel would not fit in, and also helps weed out candidates who do not resonate with the admissions board, or are not serious about the whole process.
+This helps the college identify students who they feel would not fit in.
+It also helps weed out candidates who do not resonate with the admissions board or are not serious about the whole process.

-If you are looking to find out why you should attend a specific college, the research you need to do will go a long way in helping you understand whether or not the college is a good fit for you.
+Trying to find out why you should attend a specific college?
+The research you do goes a long way in helping you understand whether or not a college is right for you.

-Once you speak to alumni of the college or use other means of research, you may realize that the curriculum is designed in a way that can groom you for your further goals.
+Once you speak to alumni or use other methods of research, you may realize that the curriculum may help prepare you for your future goals.
 Maybe the city where the college is located has several businesses which offer internships to college students.
 What if the college is located in a very small town that you will have trouble adjusting in?
 Based on all these answers, you can easily determine whether the college can help you achieve your goals or not.

 It Helps You Feel More Confident

-When you are already excited about getting into a college, researching about it further gives you immense clarity and an understanding as well as some reassurance as to why your decision was good.
-It helps you get off on a strong footing, with a great sense of which direction you want to head in.
+When you are already excited about getting into a college, researching about it further gives you immense clarity.
+It also gives you an understanding, as well as some reassurance as to why your decision was good.
+Researching helps you get off on a strong footing, with a great sense of which direction you want to head in.

 It Prepares You For Life

 For most students, deciding which college to attend is the first major decision that they take by themselves.
 This is one decision that may impact how the rest of their personal and professional lives turn out.
-When your first big decision is based on in-depth research, solid facts and well-thought out arguments, you can be assured that you have invested your time in a great habit.
+When your first big decision is based on in-depth research, solid facts and well-thought-out arguments, rest assured.
+You invested your time well.

-The whole process involved in answering this question, from short-listing, researching, analyzing, and eventually writing your essay, helps you develop valuable life-skills that can help you get through those periods of self-doubt.
+The whole process involved in answering “why do you want to attend this school,” from short-listing, researching, analyzing, and eventually writing your essay, helps you develop valuable life-skills that can help you get through those periods of self-doubt.